 One of the best ways to approach the alimony conversation is with a financial neutral who can crunch the numbers with both parties.
-In a collaborative divorce, we often include financial neutral in the process who can assist with budgeting, valuing assets and showing projections of each spouse’s needs.
-In my mediation practice, I will often suggest having a CPA or other professional be part of the process for the same purpose.
-Having financial neutrals in the room can take some of the emotion out of the process, and changes the focus to making sure both parties will continue to be financially stable after the divorce.
+In a collaborative divorce, lawyers and mediators often include a financial neutral in the process who can assist with budgeting, valuing assets, and showing projections of each spouse’s needs.
+A CPA or other professional could be part of the process for this purpose.

-For some spouses, writing that check each week or month can be difficult.
+For some spouses, writing a check each week or month can be difficult.
 In cases like this, it may make more sense to do an alimony buyout.
-This might be done via transfer of certain assets, or through writing one large check rather than sending one weekly.
+This might be done via the transfer of certain assets or through writing one large check rather than sending weekly checks.

-One thing to consider: there is a risk for the payor is that they may overpay alimony.
-For example, if you live in New Jersey, where I practice, and you are paying alimony and your ex remarries or cohabitates, alimony would be terminated or at least suspended.
-If you have already paid a lump sum of alimony or assets, and your ex-spouse remarries six months later, you likely will not get that money back.
-But, if the spouse paying alimony is willing to take the risk, it may be a way to approach the alimony conversation.
+One thing to consider: There is a risk that the payor may overpay alimony.
+For example, if you pay alimony in New Jersey and your ex remarries or cohabitates, alimony would be terminated, or at least suspended.
+If you have already paid a lump sum and your ex-spouse remarries six months later, you are unlikely to get that money back.

-In my practice, I do find it is still a greater percentage of men paying alimony to their ex-wife.
-But, considering cultural norms and societal expectations is important.
-And the same suggestions for approaching the alimony discussion apply here: involve a financial neutral, consider an off-ramp or a buyout, and focus on helping the paying spouse understand why alimony is necessary.
+The same suggestions for approaching the alimony discussion apply here: Involve a financial neutral, consider an off-ramp or a buyout, and focus on helping the paying spouse understand why alimony is necessary.